maliMirkec/personal-website/site/testimonials/karim-mansi.md

 ---
 layout: index
 title: Karim Mansi
-description: Karim Mansi talks about his positive experience in working with Silvestar Bistrović.
+description: Read testimonial by Karim Mansi in which he talks about his positive experience in working with Silvestar Bistrović.
 tags:
   - testimonials
 type: testimonials-item